Ridgewood Open Studios 2026

 Spoils, oil on panel, 2023.

-Pomegranates were the entry point: like Eve’s apple, they represent a kind of temptation that forever changes the tempted.
-After many years drawing in an immediate, intentionally raw visual language (prioritizing gesture and instinct over technical polish) I returned to this way of working I first learned in high school.
-I wanted to see what I remembered about traditional representational art, as formal experimentation.
-Beyond that, the spirit of these paintings called for an approach that was deeply seductive; I was also drawn to the dark pigments that only oil paint can really articulate.
+So after many years drawing in an immediate, intentionally raw visual language (prioritizing gesture and instinct over technical polish) I returned to traditional painting techniques I first learned in high school.
+As an experiment, I wanted to see what I remembered about traditional representational art.

 A mind-map of poetry, visual ideas and Demeter’s mythic narrative.